Tales from the Hood 2: "Date Night"

 Ty (Alexander Biglane) drives with his friend Kahad (Greg Tarzan Davis) for a date with Carmen (Alexandria Ponce) and Liz (Cat Limket), two aspiring actresses he hooked up with on Tinder.
-Wondering how he managed to get dates with such good looking girls, Kahad asks what Ty told him.
+Wondering how he managed to get dates with such good looking girls, Kahad asks what Ty told them.
 He admits to lying about them being an agent and casting director.
 When they arrive at the luxurious house, they assume Carmen and Liz are trust fund babies and not aspiring actresses.
 They meet and party with Carmen and Liz for a while, playing Cards Against Humanity with the girls.
 Afterwards, Ty drugs the girls' drinks and carry them upstairs, revealing that the two are sexual predators who are implied to have done this sort of thing many times.

 As they set up a scene to film themselves having sex with the unconscious girls, Kahad finds that Carmen and Liz's bodies cannot be seen in the viewfinder.
 The girls wake up and reveal themselves to be vampires who proceed to chase and bite their attackers.
 When Ty and Kahad finally wake up, they find themselves locked in a makeshift prison with ravenous fanged men attempting to reach through the bars.
 Greeting the boys through a monitor in their cell, Carmen and Liz explain that the men on the other side of the bars are also Internet predators who, instead of being killed, have been accidentally turned into vampires themselves and left to starve.
-They beg to be let go, but Carmen and Liz decline and release the starved predators on the duo, who devour them as the girls laugh.
+They beg to be let go, but Carmen and Liz decline and release the starved predators on the duo who devour them as the girls laugh.

+"Robo Hell" (wraparound #3)

-Dumass also likes this story, but excuses Ty and Kahad's actions by saying "boys will be boys".
+Dumass also likes "Date Night", but excuses Ty and Kahad's actions by saying "boys will be boys".
 Mr. Simms asks if they have time for one more story.